The Impact of High-Intensity Interval Training (HIIT) on Women's Health

 What are the key benefits of HIIT workouts for women?

-High-Intensity Interval Training (HIIT) helps women burn fat efficiently, improve heart health, build endurance, and preserve lean muscle—all in less time than traditional cardio.
+Efficient fat loss, improved heart health, greater endurance, and preserved lean muscle — in less time than traditional cardio.

 Is HIIT effective for fat loss?